sharppy/SHARPpy/docs/source/install.rst

     git branch

-We tend to name each version of SHARPpy after a famous tornado (e.g., Xenia).
+We tend to name each version of SHARPpy after the locations where significant tornados have struck (e.g., Xenia, El Reno).
 Releases will be under the "master" branch, while development versions will tend to have another name (such as andover).
 You can download those using the `checkout` command.
 For example:

 .. prompt:: bash